 We point the car southwest and cross six bridges in a 10-mile (16 km) stretch that leads us onto Long Key, the unofficial beginning of the Middle Keys area.
-Long Key State Park is a favorite among divers, campers and fishermen, who enjoy the nature trails and ancient coral reefs.
+Long Key State Park is a favorite among divers, campers and fishermen, who enjoy the nature trails and ancient coral reefs in the Florida Keys.

 Three more bridges connect several small keys in the 18-mile (29 km) drive to the Vaca Cut Bridge into Marathon, the half-way point of our journey.
 Along the way, we watch kayakers and sailboaters play in the shallow, clear waters near the shores of Duck Key, Grassy Key and Crawl Key.

 Known as the “Heart of the Keys,” Marathon is the busiest area on our jaunt.
 Gas stations, souvenir shops and fast food joints line the highway on both sides.
 Small chartered planes approach Marathon Airport, the only commercial landing strip between Miami and Key West.